Skip to main content

 Running an order manually

-Any order can be triggered by hand, bypassing its gate:
+Any order can be triggered by hand, bypassing its trigger:

 ~/my-city